 #5 Posts That INSPIRE Go Viral

 People tend to agree with positive, inspirational messages.
 They “like” them.
 And they share them because of

-- The positive post made them feel good and they want their friends to feel good, too.
+The positive post made them feel good and they want their friends to feel good, too.
 I think this is probably the biggest part of the motivation.

-- They think the positive post will make them look good.
+They think the positive post will make them look good.
 “Wow, Brian is really wise for sharing that Facebook post.”
 I don’t know that we really ever think that consciously, because it sounds stupid when you voice it out loud, but the “looking good to others” factor does play a part.

 #6 Posts That AMAZE Go Viral

-We may not have created the Internet to see amazing monasteries in the clouds or puppy videos or Asian ladies covering AC/DC or skateboarders falling on their faces… but it is amazing how much amazing we can now spread.
+We may not have created the Internet to see amazing monasteries in the clouds or puppy videos or 8 year old kids playing incredibly difficult guitar pieces or skateboarders falling on their faces… but it is amazing how much amazing we can now spread.

 The Internet connects us in a way that allows us to share more amazing things with more people than ever before.

 In the past, it was just through TV shows (That’s Incredible! and Ripley’s Believe It or Not and America’s Funniest Home Videos), and people had to mail VHS tapes to these shows, or the TV shows had to have people traveling the globe to find them- but now so many people have smartphones, we can capture tons of things and the collective human race can judge and make each thing viral or not.

 And all of that stuff is right there for you to find with Google and BuzzSumo and PostPlanner… because no matter how many people have shared it, a lot of this amazing stuff has not been seen by most people.
 It’s not only proven viral- it’s still new to many.
 Especially the stuff that was on sites like Ebaums World before Facebook.
 Sometimes you’ll see something go viral on Facebook and discover it happened four years ago…